 Babies also seem to understand the relation between a statistical sample and a population.
 In one study, an experimenter

 “showed eight-month-old babies…a box full of mixed-up Ping-Pong balls: for instance, 80 percent white and 20 percent red.
 The experimenter would then take out five balls, seemingly at random.
-The babies were more surprised (that is, they looked longer and more intently at the scene) when the experimenter pulled four red balls and white out of the box—an improbable outcome—than when she pulled out four white balls and one red one.
+The babies were more surprised (that is, they looked longer and more intently at the scene) when the experimenter pulled four red balls and one white one out of the box—an improbable outcome—than when she pulled out four white balls and one red one” (p.
+78).

 Other experiments showed how preschoolers used probabilities to see how a machine worked.

-Interestingly, in some studies children were actually better than adults in considering unusual possibilities and correctly finding the casual patterns.
+Interestingly, in some studies children were actually better than adults in considering unusual possibilities and correctly finding the causal patterns.
 Gopnik and her colleagues showed four-year-olds and adults a machine

 Disorders of Cognition